top of page

 Through their continued collaboration in Flint, as well as their work together with other education attorneys, advocates, and related agencies, Jacquelyn and Kristin recognized that children with disabilities all throughout the state were suffering from inadequate education, evaluations, and implementations of their IEP’s.
 Even more frustrating, it was clear the need for both attorneys and non-attorney advocates was far greater than the number of resources available.
 This was particularly true in Western and Northern Michigan and the idea for MI AECRES was born.

 After much planning and collaboration with respected colleagues equally passionate about education, MI AECRES was formally established as a 501(c)(3) Nonprofit in February 2021.
+Initially, MI AECRES provided direct advocacy and legal services to children in West Michigan.
+However, beginning in January 2025, MI AECRES shifted its focus to instead providing education and resources to families and related service providers to be able to reach more individuals in need of assistance.

 bottom of page